v1t3ls0n/search_by_ingredients/README.md

 We use tools like large language models, vector databases, and behavioral data to build personalization systems that actually deliver results.

-We’re looking for candidates who are:
+We're looking for candidates who are:

-*.	✅ Proficient in Python
+-	✅ Proficient in Python
-*.	🔍 Naturally curious
+-	🔍 Naturally curious
-*.	🧠 Able to perform independent research
+-	🧠 Able to perform independent research

 This challenge is designed to simulate the type of problems you'll tackle with us, and it applies to positions in both our:
-*.	🇮🇱 Ramat Gan, Israel office
+-	🇮🇱 Ramat Gan, Israel office
-*.	🇺🇸 North Bergen County, New Jersey office
+-	🇺🇸 North Bergen County, New Jersey office

 ## 🎥 Past Project Talks